 Most summer teams have two mid-week practices and a weekend practice or tournament.
 It is expected that the Magic is the girl's highest priority extra-curricular activity during the summer season.
 Girls who miss practices may get less playing time at the tournaments.
 However, summer is summer, and it is not uncommon for girls to miss a week or so due to previously scheduled plans — just let the manager know your availability at the tryouts.

 Players will be selected through tryouts typically at the beginning of May for summer play or in late August for fall play.
 Information on schedules for the Magic evaluations will be posted on the league website.
-Any girl playing LGCS rec ball is eligible for summer Magic.
+Any girl playing LGCS rec ball is eligible for summer and/or fall Magic teams playing "B or C" designation.
 And fall Magic is open to any player whether part of our rec program or not.
 Unlike recreation league play, friends, schools, etc. are not factors in being chosen for a team.
 Players selected for a specific team are expected to play on that team.

-If you have questions or would like to register for Magic play, please contact the Magic Commissioner, Dave Burt, via email email@example.com for more information.
+If you have questions or would like to register for Magic play, please contact the Magic Commissioner, Bret Moore, via email at email@example.com for more information.